 4. Acknowledge Responsibility, but Don’t Get Emotional

-So it can be helpful to acknowledge the ways you’ve adjusted your financial habits in response to a negative item and to reassure the lender that it won’t have an impact on your ability to pay your mortgage.
+It can be helpful to acknowledge the ways you’ve adjusted your financial habits in response to a negative item.
+This helps to reassure the lender that it won’t have an impact on your ability to pay your mortgage.

 For example, if you’re writing a letter of explanation to address late rent payments after a layoff, you might add that you’ve since saved up an emergency fund of three months of living expenses in order to avoid being financially blindsided in the future.